About Real Texas

-People are polite.
+People are polite in Real Texas.
 A visiting out of stater once remarked to me, “You sure do know a lot of people out here.”
 I asked him how he knew that.
 He commented that “You wave to everyone you meet on the highway.”
 I told him that’s just the Real Texas way.
 There’s a good chance I do know them, but that’s just the way we are.
 It’s not like that as much as it used to be, but old timers still acknowledge a passing pickup truck or car with a wave or gesture of some sort.

 So, Real Texas is not limited to any geographic area.
-It’s just more noticeable in rural areas.
+It’s just more noticeable in rural areas, especially in West Texas.
 And after the ebook How To Be Texan – Wherever You Are becomes available, you will be able to be a practicing Real Texans Wherever You Are.